Timely, inexpensive justice is right of every prisoner: Justice Magrey - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-JAMMU, NOVEMBER 9: Chief Justice, High Court of J&K and Ladakh, Justice Ali Mohammad Magrey today participated in a programme at district Jail Amphalla here to celebrate National Legal Services Day.
+JAMMU, Nov 9: Chief Justice, High Court of J&K and Ladakh, Justice Ali Mohammad Magrey today participated in a programme at district Jail Amphalla to celebrate National Legal Services Day.

 While speaking on the occasion, Justice Magrey emphasized that timely and inexpensive justice is the right of every prisoner and the Legal Services Institutions across the UTs of J&K and Ladakh are bound to provide competent and free legal aid to the prisoners.
 The Chief Justice interacted with the prisoners and assured them to redress their genuine grievances.
 The jail inmates presented a remarkable cultural performance.